Train Like Rob Logo

 • Muscle imbalances: decades of habitual patterns create uneven strength and flexibility that generic programs worsen

-Many people are realizing that the Fitness Industry is Failing People Over 40, prompting a shift toward personalized training.
+Many people are realizing this, prompting a shift toward personalized training.

 What works instead

-Admitting that the Fitness Industry is Failing People Over 40 can lead to innovative approaches in fitness training.
+Admitting that this can lead to innovative approaches in fitness training.

 • Corrective exercises to address specific weaknesses before loading them